Mitsubishi Fuso Canter: Eighth generation

 The eighth generation was first introduced in Japan in November 2010, sales started in Europe in 2012.
 At least in Europe this Canter also succeeds the Mercedes-Benz Vario since its discontinuation in 2013.
 In Malaysia, this generation was introduced in 2017 and is still in production.

-The line-up includes chassis weighting from 3.5 to 8.55 tons gross with cabins 1.7 (S) or 2.0 (W) metres wide.
-Canters with 5 tons (gross) or less have front axles with independent suspension, selected variants are available with crew cabin (D = Double cabin).
-Generally, offerings depend widely on the country where done, i. e. no standard (narrow) cabins in the USA nor the U.K. and no standard (narrow) double cabins in Europe.
+The line-up includes chassis weighing from 3.5 to 8.55 tons gross with cabins 1.7 (S) or 2.0 (W) metres wide.
+Canters with 5 tons (gross) or less have front axles with independent suspension; selected variants are available with crew cabin (D = Double cabin).
+Generally, offerings depend widely on the country: there are no standard (narrow) cabins in the USA nor the U.K. and no standard (narrow) double cabins in Europe.
 In Australia a 3S13 (locally called 313 City) with reduced cabin height is available.
 Some bodies for the trucks are available ex works (Europe: drop-side and dumper beds, additionally in Japan: D-van, D-wing and reefer boxes, skip and car carriers).